sandulhenry/cse15l-lab-reports/lab1.md

-# CSE 15L: Lab Report 1 - Remote Access and FileSystem (Week 1)
+# CSE 15L: Lab Report 1 (Week 1)
 ## Due Tuesday, Janurary 15th, 2024. - Sandul Henry

 ---

 ![Image](./lab1 photos/cd 1.png)
 * The working directory was `/home/lecture1`
 * The working directory contained both files and folders, and nothing was outputted when there was no arguement.
-However, the working directory was changed back to home.
+However, the working directory was changed back to home, which is a deafult action.
 * This actions was not an error

 ![Image](./lab1 photos/cd 2.png)
 * The working directory was `/home`
-* The working directory was changed to the directory inputted, as it should 'change directory'
+* The working directory was changed to the directory inputted, as it should 'change directory' to the provided arguement.
 * This is not an error

 ![Image](./lab1 photos/cd 3.png)
 * The working directory was `/home/lecture1`
 * The system doesn't let you change directories into a file. `cd` needs a valid directory to change to, from the current working directory or starting from home
-* This is an error, because it corrects the user.
+* This is an error, because the user used the command with the wrong syntax

 ---